Micro Scooter Hardware Terminology

 Inverted CompressionThis form of compression involves a starnut that is fitted into the inside of your handle bars, a long threaded nut is then fed upwards through the base of your forks, through your headset and into the star nut.
 Once fully tightened this gives you a really secure and direct ride for your scooter.

 Metal Core WheelsAlloy wheels refer the the inside material used for the "hub" of your wheel.
 Metal core wheels are much stronger than standard plastic wheels and are designed for maximum performance on trick scooters and in skate parks.
 If you often bust plastic wheels or pop spokes we would advise these as a much stronger option.
-These are available in 100mm and 110mm.
+These are available in 100mm, 110mm, 120mm and 125mm and also come in a few widths now.

 Plastic Core WheelsPlastic wheels are the standard for most entry level scooters.
 Although the outer PU is to the same standard as the metal wheels the insides are much weaker.
 If you are doing tricks on your scooter we recommend upgrading to metal core wheels.
 These are available in 100mm and 110mm.